 The four-multi use systems are designed for indoor everyday use so they are of a heavier construction than the above systems.
 Although these systems can also be used outdoors or during unexpected emergencies when a source of potable water may not be available.

-Most people use a pitcher to pour water into the upper chamber.
+The most convinent method for filling the upper chamber on a Berkey Water Filter System is using a pitcher to pour water into it.
 Another convenient method is if you refill using a spray hose attached to your kitchen faucet.

-The best way to ascertain when to replace the filters is to use our calculator below, alternatively you can perform the following calculation manually:
+The best way to ascertain when to replace the elements in your Berkey Water FIlter System is to use our calculator below.
+Alternatively, you can perform the following calculation manually:

 By the way, if you have been using your system for some time now, you can still use the above formula to determine when to replace the elements.
 Just count forward from the date you purchased your system.

-Yes, anytime you plan on taking your system to foreign shores we advise that you always perform the following test prior to leaving.
-You should test your filters by filling the upper chamber with water then adding a teaspoon of red food coloring for every 4 liters of water within your upper chamber.
-If the red food coloring is removed entirely, your filtration system is working properly.
+Yes, there is a way to test your Berkey Water Filter System to make sure it is working properly before you leave.
+You should test your filters by filling the upper chamber with water then adding a teaspoon of red food colouring for every 4 litres of water within your upper chamber.
+If the red food colouring is removed entirely, your filtration system is working properly.
 If not, check to make sure that the wing nuts on your elements are securely tightened, then re-run the test.
 By the way, always prime new purification elements before leaving the country, as you may not have enough water pressure to be able to prime the elements at your destination.

 Yes, there are two systems to meet the needs of large groups: